What Is a Lesser Metatarsal Shortening Osteotomy?

 Each foot has five metatarsals.
 These are the long bones of the foot.
 They connect the toes to the rest of the foot.
-They also make the ball of the foot.
-The lesser metatarsals are the bones that connect to the second through fifth toes (not the first, or big toe).
+They also make up the ball of the foot.
+The lesser metatarsals are the bones that connect to the second through fifth toes (not the first,

 Immediately after surgery, a padded soft dressing is placed around the foot.
-The patient is given a hard-soled shoe or boot and allowed to place weight only on the heel.
+You will be given a hard-soled shoe or boot and instructed to place weight only on the heel.

 Risks and Complications

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 There also are complications specific to metatarsal osteotomies.
 Failure of the bone to heal after it has been cut may result in continued pain.
 This complication, called a nonunion, typically requires another surgery to get the bone to heal in order